 Consider Size and Dimension for 6 Persons

 Hence, if you are buying for 6 persons, the dimension rating must be larger or higher than this.
-Also, you need to regard the inner dimension rating too.
+Also, you need to regard the inner dimension rating of the body and that of its filters too.

 This means you will need to subtract the inner measurements from the outer dimensions to get the total area of the space that you can use in the spa.

-The water capacity is somewhat related to the size and dimension factors.
-This is because the larger the water capacity is, it only means that the larger the area that you can use inside.
+This is because the larger the capacity is, it only means that the larger the area that you can use inside.

-Are you planning to buy an inflatable hot tub but wondering if it will fit in your house?
+Are you planning to buy an inflatable hot tub but wondering if it will fit in your home?

 And if you are looking for a small one, this section may help you in your search!

-This small blow-up tub from ALEKO is perfect for 1 to 2 persons.
+This small blow-up spa from ALEKO is perfect for 1 to 2 persons.
 But it is much more ideal for fitting 1 person only.

-The quality is not the best but still pretty decent as it already features a drink tray, 600W bubbler, and 900W hot tub heater unit.
+The quality is not the best but still pretty decent as it already features a drink tray, 600W bubbler, and 900W heater unit.